Matrixxboy/Apimatic/npm-wrapper/README.md

 ## 🤖 Recommended Ollama Models (1–2 GB)

-When using `--use-ollama`, you can choose a local model for API explanations.
+When using `--use-ollama`, you can choose a local model for API explanations:
-Here are lightweight models that run well (1–2 GB range):

 | Model         | Size    | Why Use It                                                                  |
 | ------------- | ------- | --------------------------------------------------------------------------- |